The Venture Bros.: The Venture Bros.: Radiant Is the Blood of the Baboon Heart

+On April 18, 2023, it was revealed that the film would be titled The Venture Bros.: Radiant is the Blood of the Baboon Heart, which would serve as the finale to the series.
+It was released digitally on July 21, as well as on Blu-Ray/DVD on July 25, 2023.

 International broadcast

 In Canada, The Venture Bros. previously aired on Teletoon's Teletoon at Night block and later G4's Adult Digital Distraction block.
 The series currently airs on the Canadian version of Adult Swim.

 Themes, homages, and references

 Jonny Quest

-The series' principal reference is to the 1964 animated science fiction adventure television series Jonny Quest, as it is the basis for many of the main characters.
+The series' principal reference is to Hanna-Barbera's 1964 animated science fiction adventure television series Jonny Quest, as it is the basis for many of the main characters.
 Dr. Venture is modelled after what a child such as Jonny Quest might have grown up to be like after having lived through a childhood filled with bizarre, life-threatening events.
 Brock is modelled on Race Bannon.
 The Venture boys are based on the Hardy Boys and take the places of Jonny and Hadji.
-In the episode "Ice Station – Impossible!", Brock mentions that he had served with Race Bannon on several occasions.
-He regards his fellow agent with respect calling him "one of the best".
 One newspaper critic remarked, "If filmmakers Woody Allen and Sam Peckinpah had collaborated on Jonny Quest, it would have come out a lot like this."
-In season 2, Jonny Quest was introduced into the show as "Action Jonny", a homeless drug addict who deeply resents his father.
-As of season 4, Jonny is somewhat stable, and in a support group for former boy adventurers, along with Dr. Venture, the second Wonder Boy, RoBoy, and the Hale Brothers—the final three being parodies of Robin, Astro Boy, and the Hardy Boys, respectively.
+Despite the homage and references, Jonny Quest himself, as well as Hadji, Race Bannon, and their arch-nemesis, Dr. Zin appear as characters on the show.
+Warner Bros.
+Entertainment, which owns the rights to the series through Hanna-Barbera, restricted the use of their characters, with Jonny Quest appearing as "Action Johnny", and Dr. Zin as "Dr. Z".